fasiha/mudderjs/README.md

 // > [ '5k', 200 ]
 // > undefined
 ~~~
 (200)<sub>10</sub> = (1100 1000)<sub>2</sub> = (5K)<sub>36</sub>.
 One underlying number, many different representations.
-Each of these is a positional number system with a different base: base-10 is our everyday decimal system, base-2 is the binary system our computers operate on, and base-36 is an uncommon but valid alphabetic system.
+Each of these is a positional number system with a different base: base-10 is our everyday decimal system, base-2 is the binary system our computers operate on, and base-36 is an uncommon but valid alphanumeric system.

 Recall from grade school that this way of writing numbers, as (digit 1, digit 2, digit 3)<sub>base</sub>, means each digit is a multiple of `Math.pow(B, i)` where `i=0` for the right-most digit (in the ones place), and going up for each digit to its left.
 ~~~js